 The duck soup is unforgettable, bringing many guests back each time they visit Calistoga.
 Give it a try.

-Image Source: Mountain View Hotel & Spa, Yelp
+Image Source: Mount View Hotel & Spa, Yelp

 Take a dip: